• Skip to primary navigation

 Instructions

-• When scoring the skin, be careful not to nick the flesh.
-Make a tight but shallow diamond pattern, as shown in the video below.
-This will ensure that fat is rendered and the skin crisps up, but it will also ensure that some tasty fat remains.
+1. When scoring the skin, be careful not to nick the flesh.
+Make a tight but shallow diamond pattern.
+This will ensure the fat is rendered and the skin crisps up, but some tasty fat remains.
 The deeper you score, the less fat will remain.

-• While cooking, make sure that the fat keeps its gentle bubble and adjust the heat accordingly as needed.
+2. While cooking, ensure the fat keeps its gentle bubble and adjust the heat accordingly as needed.
 You don't want the fat to splatter.
 That would mean the pan is too hot.
 You also don't want it to go silent - that means the pan is too cold.
 In other words, this is one of those recipes that requires constant vigilance and monitoring.

-• Twice during the process of cooking, carefully pour the rendered fat into a measuring cup, strain it, and save it in the fridge for later use, or discard it in the trash once it's cooled off.
-Don't pour it down the drain or it will clog your sink.
+3. Twice during cooking, carefully pour the rendered fat into a measuring cup, strain it, and save it in the fridge for later use, or discard it in the trash once it's cooled.
+Don't pour it down the drain - it will clog your sink.

 What duck breed should I use?